shaunn17/MarketGuardian/README.md

 MIT License - Free for personal and commercial use.

-## 🙏 Acknowledgments

-- Yahoo Finance for providing free stock data
-- Binance and CoinGecko for cryptocurrency data APIs
-- The open-source community for the excellent libraries used in this project

-## 📞 Support

-For questions, issues, or contributions, please:
-1. Check the existing issues
-2. Create a new issue with detailed description
-3. Contact the maintainers

 ---

 **Note**: This system is for educational and research purposes.
 Always verify results and consider market conditions when making financial decisions.